MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

   - a Word file composed of images and text, 40 MB size and 400 K characters: won't be scanned

 - **File upload limitation**
-In the case of a session policy blocking the upload of sensitive files:
-In each of the following scenarios, if the end-user attempts to upload files and/or folders using **drag & drop**, the entire list of files and folders will be blocked
+If a session policy to block the upload of sensitive files is applied, then in these scenarios the user's attempts to upload files or folders using **drag & drop** will block the entire list of files and folders:
-- a Folder that contains 100 or more files
+  - a folder that contains 100 or more files
-- a Folder that contains at least one file and at least one sub folder
+  - a folder that contains at least one file and at least one subfolder
-- a Folder that contains multiple sub folders
+  - a folder that contains multiple subfolders
-- a Selection of at least one file and at least one folder
+  - a selection of at least one file and at least one folder
-- a Selection of multiple folders
+  - a selection of multiple folders

-Few examples:
+Here are a few examples:
-The security administrator defines the following policy: "Block upload of files containing PII to OneDrive"
+The security administrator defines the following policy: *Block upload of files containing PII to OneDrive*.
-- End-user tries to upload a selection of 200 files non sensitive files using file upload dialog. **Result:** the files are uploaded
+  - The user tries to upload a selection of 200 files non-sensitive files using the file upload dialog. **Result:** the files are uploaded
-- End-user tries to upload a selection of 200 files non sensitive files using drag & drop. **Result:** the files are blocked
+  - The user tries to upload a selection of 200 files non-sensitive files using drag & drop. **Result:** the files are blocked
-- End-user tries to upload a selection of 200 files, some are sensitive, and some are not, using file upload dialog. **Result:** non-sensitive files are uploaded, sensitive files are blocked
+  - The user tries to upload a selection of 200 files, some are sensitive, and some are not, using the file upload dialog. **Result:** the non-sensitive files are uploaded, the sensitive files are blocked
-- End-user tries to upload a selection of 200 files, some are sensitive, and some are not, using drag & drop. **Result:** the whole set of files is blocked
+  - The user tries to upload a selection of 200 files, some are sensitive, and some are not, using drag & drop. **Result:** the whole set of files is blocked

 ## Next steps